mathu21-DS/Dashboard_master_projects/README.md

 ## Why this process?
 This structured approach ensured data quality, reproducibility, and that the final dashboard provided clear answers to the research question.

+## 4. Dashboards Overview
+**Dashboard 1: The Guardian News Analysis (First_project_DS831)**
+- **Purpose**: Visualizes news article content from The Guardian.
+- **Features**: Word clouds, tag-based filtering, article frequency over time, and article similarity.
+- **How to Run**:
+  1. Navigate to the folder.
+  2. Install requirements:
+     >> pip install -r requirements.txt
+  4. Run the dashboard Python file (e.g., dash-with-two-wordclouds.py).

+## How to Run
+Before running the Python files, install the required packages in the cmd:
+- pip install -r requirements.txt

 # 4. Results / Dashboard Purpose

-- Created interactive dashboards that visualize content from a the website The Guardian and the other from Gender pay gab in Denmark.
+- Dashboard 1: Visualizes content from The Guardian.
+- Dashboard 2: Visualizes Gender Pay Gap data in Denmark.

-- Allowed users to explore trends, compare categories, and generate insights in real time.
+- Both dashboards allow users to explore trends, compare categories, and generate insights in real time.